 The U.S. reported its first case in Washington state in late January.

 How many people have been diagnosed with the virus, and how many have died?

-According to Johns Hopkins University, there are more than 962,000 cases and 49,000 deaths worldwide.
-More than 202,000 people have also recovered.
+According to Johns Hopkins University, there are more than 5.85 million cases and more than 361,000 deaths worldwide.
+Over 2.44 million people have recovered.

 How many cases of COVID-19 are in the United States?

 There are more than 1.73 million cases in the U.S. of COVID-19, and more than 101,700 deaths.
 Almost 400,000 Americans have recovered from the disease, according to data compiled by Johns Hopkins University.
 See a map of cases and deaths by state here.

 What travel restrictions are there?

 The State Department has urged all U.S. citizens to avoid any international travel due to the global impact of the new coronavirus.

 If you are currently overseas, the department wants you to come home, “unless [you] are prepared to remain abroad for an indefinite period,” according to a statement.